OpenDataLiteracy/WSL-AMF/blog-posts/current-draft.md

 1. Request feedback from the dataset owner about upcoming changes to their dataset
 2. Replace the original dataset with an identical, but compressed version, or upload compressed format as a new version
 3. Note in the description why the data is being archived and where better data is located
-4. Change its category metadata element to ‘Archived’ or something similar
+4. Recategorize the dataset to ‘Archived’ or something similar in the 'Category' metadata element.

-This solution would indicate to a user the status of the dataset both by the category of ‘Archived’ and the compressed data format, while also indicating why the dataset was archived and possibly indicating where better data is located.
+This solution would indicate to a user the status of the dataset both by the category of ‘Archived’ and the compressed data format, while also indicating why the dataset was archived and possibly where better data is located.

 As always, a system would need to work within the constraints of budgetary restrictions and portal curator time.
 Developing something like this system will likely be one of my recommendations for how the State Library can help curate the Washington State open data portal, hopefully to create a system that remains both functional and efficient for data administrators and users alike.